Explore the program:

 Plutarch’s Lives of the Noble Grecians and Romans

-Because Shakespeare’s Julius Caesar is based on Roman history, Shakespeare wasn’t inventing the story from scratch—he was shaping it for dramatic impact.
+Because Shakespeare’s Julius Caesar is based on Roman history, Shakespeare wasn’t inventing the story from scratch—he was shaping it for dramatic impact by compressing the time frame, developing character ambivalences, and raising characters’ personal stakes.
 For this play, he drew upon English translations of classical historical writing, especially Plutarch’s Lives of the Noble Grecians and Romans (through Sir Thomas North’s translation), which offered vivid yet distorted portraits of Caesar, Brutus, and Antony.
 Thus, in this historically-based tragedy, Shakespeare writes with a different purpose than playwrights who invent the plot: the “what” (what happens) is largely known, so the drama comes from the “how” and “why.”
-He selects the key incidents to include and crafts scenes that illuminate motivation and showcase the power of verbal persuasion—turning recorded history into a political nail-biter.
+He selects the key incidents to include and crafts scenes that illuminate motivation, raise moral stakes, and showcase the power of verbal persuasion—turning recorded history into a political nail-biter.

 Dante’s Inferno by Vikram Puri